jdavis294/NRL_Website/README.md

 The CRmaps in the repository was a lot so i had to split in to two different folders so make sure after downloading the zip folder moved the continued
 CRmaps to the original one to see all the images.

+This webpage was built with HTML, CSS, and Javascript